Are you interested in the best beaches in Olympic National Park? Look no further as we cover the fantastic options you can see while in Washington!

 Almost in the middle of your beach hike portion, you will find an area called wedding rocks, where you can see the drawings.

 📎 Tip: When you hit Cape Alava, look to the north to find Tskawahya Island, the westernmost point of the Continental USA.

 3. Rialto Beach

 Rialto Beach is right off the parking lot, making it a perfect beach for those that can’t or don’t enjoy long hikes.
-And you can experience a lot of the same scenery that you might enjoy at the other beaches listed so far on our list.
+And you can experience much of the same scenery you might enjoy at the other beaches listed.